Vanlightly/RabbitTestTool/benchmark/TOPOLOGY.md

 - __None__
 - __Random__.
 Each message is sent with a unique UUID for a routing key.
-- __StreamKey__.
-Each message uses the number of its stream as the routing key.
+- __SequenceKey__.
+Each message uses the number of its sequence as the routing key.
 Only used in the Property Based Test feature.
 - __FixedValue__.
 The routing key is the same for all messages, and given in the "routingKey" field.
 - __MultiValue__.
 The routing key for each message is randomly chosen from an array of routing keys defined in the "routingKeys" field.
 - __Index__.
 An array of routing keys is defined in the "routingKeys" field and the dimension RoutingKeyIndex defines which routing key is sent in each step.
 So we can define 5 routing keys and a single dimension which determines the routing key to be sent (using its index in the array).